Tensegritics/ClojureDart/README.md

 <img src="logo1024.png" width="100%">

 # What is ClojureDart?

-ClojureDart is a Clojure dialect for Dart and Flutter.
+ClojureDart is a Clojure dialect for Dart (2.13+ and 3) and Flutter.

+It's production-ready: you can ship applications with it right now.

 Its primary goal is to leverage Dart and Flutter to extend Clojure's reach to mobile and desktop apps.

 # Status

-ClojureDart is production-ready: you can ship applications right now.

-It works with both Dart 2.13+ and Dart 3.
+We stay true to Clojure philosophy and we will avoid breaking changes at all cost.

-Some features are missing:
+Work is not complete, some features are missing:
 - no REPL yet, but we have excellent hot-reload so for UI work you get instant feedback
 - multi-method (WIP)

+# Support
-In any case get in touch with us on [Clojurians #ClojureDart channel](https://clojurians.slack.com/app_redirect?channel=clojuredart) or open an issue.
+Stop by the [Clojurians #ClojureDart channel](https://clojurians.slack.com/app_redirect?channel=clojuredart) or open an issue.

+If you are betting the farm on ClojureDart, *we can offer you paid support and assistance*.

+You can help us spend more time on ClojureDart by sponsoring [:heart: Baptiste](https://github.com/sponsors/dupuchba) or [:heart: Christophe](https://github.com/sponsors/cgrand).

 # Cheatsheet